dylan-sutton-chavez/uncertainty-simple-perceptron-for-noise-and-outliers-prediction/README.md

 # Terminate all active Python 3 processes.
 $ pkill -f python3

-# Remove the local repository ONLY if you intentionally want a fresh clone.
+# Remove the local repository ONLY if you intentionally want a fresh clone (delete all contents → -rf).
 $ rm -rf aardvark-package

+# Shows contents of file in output.
+$ cat <file-name>
 ```

 ## Proprietary Agreement License